Introduction to Lap-Band

 Before your surgery, you should talk about the procedure in detail with your surgeon.
 Your doctor may also want you to meet with other experts.
 They can help you understand what will happen during and after the operation.
-These experts might include process, the band part of the LAP-BAND System will be fastened around the upper part of your stomach.
+These experts might include the process.

 This will create a small stomach pouch.
 Part of the lower stomach will then be sutured to the band.
 The rest of the lower stomach will stay in its usual position.
 The reservoir for adjusting the band will be placed on your skin.
 To do this, the surgeon will slightly enlarge one of the incisions that he or she made for the laparoscopic tubes.

-Some examinations have to be carried out before a patient can undergo surgery The patient also needs to visit a dietitian.
-The dietitian may give him or her a food diary to obtain a comprehensive picture.
+Some examinations have to be carried out before a patient can undergo surgery, The patient also needs to visit a dietitian, he or she may give them a food diary to obtain a comprehensive picture.
 The aim is that the patient should keep a detailed diary of what he or she eats for a week.

 After the operation, the patient may find it less comfortable to breathe deeply, and it may be painful to cough up mucus.
 So before the operation, the physiotherapist gives the patient instructions on the correct way to breathe and cough, so that postoperative treatment can be carried out efficiently and well.”
 (LAP-BAND System surgeon)

 Gastric Banding Recovery